SherifIssa/learning_git/README.md

 ## Sample Application

-Pega PowerPoint Generator ships with PptxDemo sample application.
-Follow the following steps to install the and run application:
+Pega PowerPoint Generator ships with the PptxDemo sample application.
+Follow these steps to install the and run application:

 * Import the `pptxdemo.zip` RAP from examples directory.
 * Restart your application server.